andydkeh/andydkeh/README.md

    ### Hi, my name is Angel 👋
 --------------------------------------------------------------------------------------------------------------------
 - 🔭 I’m currently working on RPA
-- 💬 Ask me about PostgreSQL, PHP or JavaScript
+- 💬 We can talk about PostgreSQL, PHP or JavaScript
 - 📚 Computer Science Academic
 - 🥊 20 Years
 --------------------------------------------------------------------------------------------------------------------